BSlaven/BSlaven/README.md

-I am Slaven Bunijevac.
+My name is Slaven Bunijevac.
 I am a frontend developer from Bosnia and Herzegovina.
 I mainly work with web stack HTML, CSS, JavaScript, and React as a library of choice.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=BSlaven)](https://github.com/anuraghazra/github-readme-stats)